miguelangelopereira/my/website-on-iaas-http-rhel.md

 * Create and setup a load balancer
 * Create an availability set for VMs
 * Update Network Security Groups(NSG)
-* Deploy a website
+* Deploy a website in Linux

 # Prerequisites
 * Be familiar with the fundamentals of Azure Storage
 * Be familiar with the fundamentals of Azure Compute

 # Estimated time to complete this module
-2 hours
+1.5 hours

 # Customize your Azure Portal
 * Launch [Azure Portal](https://portal.azure.com/)